GioBo/TR8/README.md

-The tr8() function now has the additional parameter 'allow_persistent': when set to TRUE, tr8 will store retrieved databases from LEDA and Ecoflora into local files to speed up future queries; if FALSE, the downloaded data will be store in a temp directory that will be cleaned up at the end of the session; when NULL (default value), the user will be prompted for a choice between the two options.
+The tr8() function now has the additional parameter 'allow_persistent': when set to TRUE, tr8 will store retrieved databases from LEDA and Ecoflora into local files to speed up future queries; if FALSE, the downloaded data will be store in a temp directory that will be cleaned up at the end of the session; when NULL (default value), the user will be prompted for a choice between the two options
+(this new parameter is needed to comply with CRAN policies).

 The package now is able to retrieve the trait "flower type after Kugler" from BiolFlor.